luca-medeiros/lang-segment-anything/README.md

 ```

 Or
-Clone the repository and nstall the required packages:
+Clone the repository and install the required packages:

 ```
 git clone https://github.com/luca-medeiros/lang-segment-anything && cd lang-segment-anything